ucmasc/KiaBoys_LosAngeles/README.md

 cd "path/to/this/repository"
 do VAR-Sonata-Kiaboys-8-2-25.do
 ```
-### Figure Rendering - Mathematica Required

-All figures were rendered in Mathematica.
-A Mathematica notebook file is provided to reproduce versions of the figures.

 **Note:** Edit line 5 of the do-file to set your working directory path.

 The script performs: